simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

   <img src="../images/posts/goals2020/island.jpg" alt="Kitchen island" style="max-height: 400px;" />
 </div>

 23. Make some kind of village builder, simulator, or collaboration game.
 Something beautiful.
 Probably in HTML Canvas.
+Probably (???) in 3d.

 24. Re-start the orchard, that was started and semi- (mostly?) destroyed this year.
 Plant bigger trees or come up with something for deer defense.